Skip to content

 # mydriver: disagrees about version of symbol module_layout

-What happened: The engineer had compiled the module against the vanilla upstream kernel headers.
+What happened: The engineer had compiled the module against a vanilla upstream source tree of nominally the same version.
 The production servers ran a vendor kernel that had backported several patches from a later release cycle, one of which changed the layout of an internal struct that module_layout depends on.
 The vendor's genksyms computed a different CRC for module_layout than upstream's genksyms did, because the type signature traversal reached the modified struct.

 Fix: Always build out-of-tree modules against the exact Module.symvers of the target kernel.
 Copy Module.symvers from the running kernel's build directory: